 Southern Africa

+West Africa

 East Africa

 West Africa

-The AFRICAN INVESTING for IMPACT BAROMETER EDITION 06

-West Africa

 Number of impact investment funds

 per country within the region

-Ghana 4 ---
+Ghana 4

 LEADERS

 Nigeria 32

 There has been a decrease in the number of impact investing funds managed by professional fund management firms (particularly in Ghana).
 Nigeria continues to dominate in West Africa in terms of number of professionally managed impact investing funds.
 Publicly available information by Ghana impact investing fund managers has decreased substantially since the previous edition.
 Weight of IFI strategies as % of total assets